 0<F<C

-(Bond and Taylor, 2015; Taylor and Ivry, 2011).We assume the use-dependent process learns much slower than a strategic process (Diedrichsen et al., 2010) and thus constrain F to be at least 5 times less than C. During washout, when the visual feedback is off and there is no strategy, motor output reflects the sole activity of use-dependent learning.
+Strategic learning rates in humans are highly flexible and, under certain conditions, rapid (> 0.7 in Taylor and Ivry, 2011; Bond and Taylor, 2015;).
+Yet the use-dependent process learns slowly (average learning rate of 0.038 in Diedrichsen et al., 2010).
+Therefore, we constrain the strategic learning rate, C, to be at least 5x faster than the use-dependent learning rate, F. This model also assumes that this learning rate F is fixed and thus, is not sensitive to the consistency of motor output (Diedrichsen et al. 2010).
+During washout, when the visual feedback is off and there is no strategy, motor output reflects the sole activity of use-dependent learning.

 Adaptive Bayesian Model: